stenionobres/AspNetCoreWebApiLab/README.md

 ApiExplorer is an abstraction on top of ASP.NET Core MVC that exposes metadata about that application.
 Swashbuckle.AspNetCore uses the metadata ApiExplorer exposes to generate an OpenApi specification.
 This specification is generate on `swagger.json` file.

 Consumers of the API have to know what types of responses they can expect so they can act accordingly.
-Thinking on that the use of attributes `Consumes`, `Produces` and `ProducesResponseType` should be used to improve the specification generated.
+Thinking on that the attributes `Consumes`, `Produces` and `ProducesResponseType` should be used to improve the specification generated.

 ``` C#
 [ApiController]